We use essential cookies for authentication and site functionality. Privacy Policy

 Real numbers from a deployment

 In our food distribution case study, a distributor processing orders across email and WhatsApp cut order-entry time from roughly 6 minutes per order to under 30 seconds of human attention on the ~15% that needed review.
-Error rates on quantities and SKUs dropped because the AI checks every line against order history — something a rushed human at 4pm doesn't do.
+Error rates on quantities and SKUs dropped because the pipeline checks every line against order history, something a rushed human at 4pm doesn't do.

-• What happens to an order the AI isn't sure about?
+• What happens to an order the pipeline isn't sure about?
 (The answer must involve a human.)

-• Can it read my customers' actual order formats — not a clean demo PDF?
+• Can it read my customers' actual messages, voice notes and photos included, not a clean demo PDF?

 • Does it write to my ERP directly, or leave me with another inbox to check?

 • Where does the data live?
-For EU distributors, self-hosting matters.
+For EU distributors, that question has an answer worth checking.

 ← Back to blog